andrei-ce/pomodoro/README.md

 * Run ```npm run dev```
 * Access http://localhost:3001/ in your browser

-You then be able to
+You then will be able to

 **1) start a new cycle**
 ![alt text](/src/assets/screenshot-start.jpg)